SonahLab/twitch-chat-hit-counter/course-material/MODULE_1.md

 >
 > **Relevant Files**<br>
 > `Potion.java` ─ enum class to define all Potion objects that exist in our game.<br>
-> `GameCharacter.java` ─ Java object to hold related metadata about a GameCharacter<br>
+> `Stat.java` ─ enum class to define all Stats that exist in our game.<br>
-> `GameCharacterManager.java` ─ the main class that will manage all data model state changes to a `GameCharacter` object<br>
+> `GameCharacter.java` ─ Data Model for a generic character in a game.
+Also handles state changes on the underlying metadata.<br>
 > `GameRestController.java` ─ REST controller to handle:
 > 1. `/api/fantasyGame/takeDamage`: deal damage to a character
 > 2. `/api/fantasyGame/consumePotion`: consume potion to replenish character's HP/MP